Street List/Census/Proof of Residency (including blank form)

 The Town of Hamilton is required to annually send census forms to all households to ensure proof or residence, protection of voting rights, and other benefits.
 Mailed at the beginning of the year, residents are required to respond within 10 days with any changes, additions, and/or deletions.
 Failure to return the census form will change resident voter status to INACTIVE in June.
 At that time a postcard will be mailed to each inactive voter in an attempt to confirm residency.
 Failure to return the card may result in removal from the voter list.
 In addition to the census recording the town’s current residents and voters at every address, the information helps determine local, regional, and federal funding for the Town.

-If you did not receive a preprinted form, please print and complete the attached blank form and return it to the Clerk’s Office.
+The 2024 forms are being mailed the week of January 15, 2024.
+If you did not receive a preprinted form, please print and complete the attached blank and return it to the Clerk’s Office.

 Why Should I Fill Out My Census Form?